 You may also add the template {{Translated|ja|NUMAnimation}} to the talk page.

-NUMAnimation (Japanese: ヌマニメーション, romanized: Numanimēshon) is a late-night Japanese anime programming block planned and produced by TV Asahi under the TV Asahi Animation label and broadcast from April to September 2020 as a local timeslot before converting to a network timeslot starting in October 2020 airing under the ANN affiliation from Sunday nights from 1:30 to 2:00.
+NUMAnimation (Japanese: ヌマニメーション, romanized: Numanimēshon) is a Japanese late-night anime programming block planned and produced by TV Asahi under the TV Asahi Animation label, and was initially broadcast from April to September 2020 as a local timeslot, before converting to a network timeslot starting in October 2020 airing under the All-Nippon News Network affiliation.
+The block airs on Saturday nights from 25:30 to 26:00 JST (effectively Sunday mornings from 1:30 to 2:00 JST).

 History

-Prior to the creation of the block, the timeslot was used to rebroadcast Yuri on Ice as well as In/Spectre.
-On January 22, 2020, TV Asahi announced the creation of the block and Sing "Yesterday" for Me became the first program to air on the block.[1][2]
-On August 11 of that same year, it was announced that the timeslot would be converted from a local format to a networked format and air on all of TV Asahi's 24 affiliates, becoming the channel's first late-night anime network timeslot.
-The Gymnastics Samurai became the first program to air when it was converted into a network timeslot.[3]
+Prior to the creation of the block, the timeslot was used to rebroadcast Yuri on Ice, as well as In/Spectre.
+On January 22, 2020, TV Asahi announced the creation of the block, with Sing "Yesterday" for Me becoming the first program to air on the block.[1][2]
+On August 11 of the same year, it was announced that the timeslot would be converted from a local format to a networked format, and air on all of TV Asahi's 24 channel affiliates, becoming the network's first late-night anime timeslot, with The Gymnastics Samurai becoming the first program to air since the conversion.[3]

 ^Originally broadcast on TV Tokyo and its affiliates from October 1995 to March 1996.